motdotla/dotenv/README.md

 require('dotenv').config({ path: '/custom/path/to/.env' })
 ```

 By default, `config` will look for a file called .env in the current working directory.

-Pass in multiple files as an array, and they will be loaded in order.
+Pass in multiple files as an array, and they will be parsed in order and combined.
 The first value set for a variable will win.
+There is no overriding.
+The combined result will then be applied to `process.env` (or `options.processEnv`, if set).
+For this final application the `options.override` flag is respected.

 ```js
 require('dotenv').config({ path: ['.env.local', '.env'] })